MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/configuration-manager-activities.md

 ## Configure the Connection Name property

-- Select the ellipsis **(…)** button next to the **Name** field, and then select the applicable connection name.
+- Select ellipsis **(…)** next to the **Name** field, and then select the applicable connection name.
 Connections displayed in the list have been previously configured as described in [Configuration Manager Integration Pack](configuration-manager-integration-pack.md).

 **Value Type** properties are common across many of the activities.
 These properties provide flexibility in the type of data you provide to